tyleryouk/00os-origin/1000xdev/documentation/front-end/standards.md

 - **Documentation**: Document complex logic and API integrations

 ---
+For styling-specific standards, see [styling.md](./styling.md).
 This document is updated as standards evolve.